-Satellite-based navigation has been used in aviation for many years, and the ICAO first issued a comprehensive manual on its use (Doc 9849 AN/457 Global Navigation Satellite System (GNSS) Manual) in 2005.
-A second edition of that manual was published in 2013.
+Satellite-based navigation has been used in aviation for many years, and ICAO first issued a comprehensive manual on its use (Doc 9849 AN/457 Global Navigation Satellite System (GNSS) Manual) in 2005.
+A third edition of that manual was published in December 2017.

-The ICAO's GNSS Manual sets standards for accuracy, integrity and continuity.
+ICAO's GNSS Manual sets standards for accuracy, integrity and continuity.
 A high degree of accuracy is required for safe navigation.
 Integrity is about being sure that the GNSS position meets the accuracy standards required.
 Continuity is about ensuring that once a GNSS procedure has commenced, the GNSS position will be available for the full duration of the procedure.
 Aircraft system-generated alerts are required to be issued when accuracy, integrity or continuity standards are not being met, and alternative non-GNSS-based navigational aids are required to be available in these cases.

 Satellite-based approach procedures are commonplace around the world today, and have been used in New Zealand since the 1990s.
-PBN technology was first used at Auckland Airport in 2012.14 It has also been used by Queenstown Airport since 2003.
+PBN technology was first used at Auckland Airport in 2012,14 and it has been used by Queenstown Airport since 2003.
+Christchurch Airport began trialling PBN technology in November 2017 and Wellington Airport will trial it from September 2018.
 The requisite integrity and continuity standards are required to be in place before an aircraft can begin an approach.